 Neurosciences (Brain & Spine)

 Tubbs, R Shane; Maldonado, Andrés A; Stoves, Yolanda; Fries, Fabian N; Li, Rong; Loukas, Marios; Oskouian, Rod J; and Spinner, Robert J, "A novel method of lengthening the accessory nerve for direct coaptation during nerve repair and nerve transfer procedures."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 74.